-We may be unable to adequately protect our intellectual property rights, which could affect our ability to compete.
+We may be unable to adequately protect our intellectual property rights or obtain certain rights in third party intellectual property on reasonable terms, which could affect our ability to compete.

-We own many U.S. and foreign patents and patent applications, and have rights in unpatented know-how, data, software, trademarks and copyrights.
-The U.S. government has licenses under certain of our patents and certain other intellectual property that are developed or used in performance of government contracts.
-The U.S. government may use or authorize others (including our competitors) to use such patents and intellectual property for government and other purposes.
-The U.S. government may challenge the sufficiency of intellectual property rights we have granted in U.S. government contracts and attempt to obtain greater rights.
-There can be no assurance that any of our patents and other intellectual property will not be challenged, invalidated, misappropriated or circumvented by third parties and litigation can be costly, even if successful, and can direct our attention from other areas of our business.
+Our efforts to gain awards of contracts and ensure a competitive position in the market depends in part on our ability to ensure that our intellectual property is protected, that our intellectual property rights are not diluted or subject to misuse, and that we are able to license certain third party intellectual property on reasonable terms.
+We own many U.S. and foreign patents and patent applications, and have rights in unpatented inventions, know-how, data, software, trademarks and copyrights.
+The U.S. government and foreign governments have licenses under certain of our intellectual property, including certain patents, which are developed or used in performance of government contracts.
+Governments may use or authorize others (including our competitors) to use such patents and intellectual property for government and other purposes.
+Governments may challenge the sufficiency of intellectual property rights we have granted in government contracts and attempt to obtain greater rights.
+There can be no assurance that any of our patents and other intellectual property will not be challenged, invalidated, misappropriated or circumvented by third parties.
+In addition, the laws concerning intellectual property vary among nations and the protection provided to our intellectual property rights can be costly, and even if successful, can direct our attention from other areas of our business.
 All of the above could diminish the value of our intellectual property, affecting our ability to procure future business or maximize the use of our intellectual property to increase our revenue.

 In some instances, we have augmented our technology base by licensing the proprietary intellectual property of others.
-In the future, we may not be able to obtain necessary licenses on commercially reasonable terms.
-We enter into confidentiality and intellectual property assignment agreements with our employees and enter into non-disclosure agreements with our suppliers and appropriate customers so as to limit access to and prevent disclosure of our trade secrets and other proprietary information.
-These measures may not suffice to deter misappropriation or third-party development of similar technologies.
 Intellectual property obtained from third parties is also subject to challenge, invalidation, misappropriation or circumvention by third parties.
+In addition, we may not be able to obtain necessary licenses on commercially reasonable terms.
+In other instances, our ability to procure and perform government contracts requires us to obtain certain rights in the intellectual property of others through government grants.
+Governments may deny us the right to obtain such rights in the intellectual property of others which may affect our ability to perform government contracts.

-Moreover, the laws concerning intellectual property vary among nations and the protection provided to our intellectual property by the laws and courts of foreign nations may differ from those of the U.S. If we are unable to adequately protect our intellectual property rights or continue to access licensed technologies, it could have a negative impact on our results of operations, financial condition and liquidity.
+We enter into confidentiality and intellectual property assignment agreements with our employees and enter into non-disclosure obligations and agreements with our suppliers, consultants and appropriate customers so as to limit access to and prevent disclosure of our trade secrets and other proprietary information.
+These measures may not adequately protect our proprietary information, deter misappropriation and misuse of our proprietary information, or prevent third-party development of similar technologies, all of which may negatively impact our ability to compete.
+We may be unable to adequately protect our intellectual property rights, use our intellectual property for a competitive advantage, or continue to access licensed intellectual property of third parties, any of which could have a negative impact on our ability to win and perform on contracts, our reputation, and our results of operations, financial condition and liquidity.